 A New Vegetable Garden Increased Community Spirit

 What Has ANR Done?UC CalFresh began working with CSA in 2013.
-Within three years, UC CalFresh not only revitalized the existing garden but led a team of partners and volunteers to build a new garden on the property with $10,000 funding from Kaiser Heal Zone Project.
-A UC CalFresh Educator teamed up with our master gardeners to provide gardening and nutrition lessons during the monthly garden club meetings and provided spotlight education to the participants of the food distribution program.
+Within three years, UC CalFresh not only revitalized the existing garden but also led a team of partners and volunteers to build a new garden on the property with $10,000 funding from Kaiser Heal Zone Project.
+A UC CalFresh Educator teamed up with our UCCE Master Gardeners to provide gardening and nutrition lessons during the monthly garden club meetings and provided spotlight education to the participants of the food distribution program.
 Youth in the after school program at this site also received gardening and nutrition education from the UC CalFresh TWIGS curriculum.
 This year, the CATCH physical education module was added to the after- school program and 4-H Youth Development was brought in to establish the first Spanish-speaking 4-H club in the County.
 This project is another example of multiple players working together to create collective impact.
 UC CalFresh served as the project leader, while Master Gardeners provided gardening expertise and classes.
 Additionally, the UC Riverside Community Garden Coordinator and Global Food Initiative Student Fellow brought in student volunteers to help build the new garden.
-Finally, Kaiser Heal Zone provided funding, and 4-H provided youth engagement.
+Finally, Kaiser Heal Zone provided funding, and 4-H supported youth engagement.

 Supporting Unit:Riverside County UC CalFresh, Master Gardeners Program, 4-H Youth Development